Kate Obenshain: Family and personal life

 Obenshain is the daughter of former party chair and 1978 U.S. Senate candidate Richard D. Obenshain.

-Her brother, Mark Obenshain, is a member of the Virginia State Senate and her cousin, Chris Obenshain, is a member of the Virginia House of Delegates.
+Her brother, Mark Obenshain, is a member of the Virginia State Senate and her cousin, Chris Obenshain, was a member of the Virginia House of Delegates.

 She is a Virginia native and currently resides in Charlottesville, Virginia.

 She filed for divorce from her former husband Phillip in 2006.

 Other achievements

 Obenshain serves as a member of the Board of Directors of the Clare Boothe Luce Policy Institute.

 She is a co-founder of James 1:27 Foundation, a conservative non-profit organization.

 Obenshain has been featured in the 2006, 2007, 2008, 2009, and 2010 Great American Conservative Women Calendars.

 Her work is featured in the book Great American Conservative Women.